Software Option for Standard and

 How does it work?

-on the LUSAS model that are to be used for loading evaluation.
+model that are to be used for loading evaluation are selected and

-each position is automatically calculated in LUSAS Bridge
+position is automatically calculated and can be optionally

-the loading effects on the model.
-The critical loading
+then used to calculate the loading effects on the model.
+Critical

 bridge loading and a much faster evaluation of worst-case loading